forwardemail/forwardemail.net/app/views/faq/index.md

     Tip:
   </strong>
   <span>
-    If you already have a similar line with "v=spf1", then you'll need to append <code>include:spf.forwardemail.net</code> right before any existing "include:host.com" records and before the "-all" in the same line, for example:
+    If you already have a similar line with "v=spf1", then you'll need to append <code class="text-light">include:spf.forwardemail.net</code> right before any existing "include:host.com" records and before the "-all" in the same line, for example:
     <br /><br />
-    <code>v=spf1 a mx include:spf.forwardemail.net include:host.com -all</code>
+    <code class="text-light">v=spf1 a mx include:spf.forwardemail.net include:host.com -all</code>
     <br /><br />
     Note that there is a difference between "-all" and "~all".
 The "-" indicates that the SPF check should FAIL if it does not match, and "~" indicates that the SPF check should SOFTFAIL.
 We recommend to use the "-all" approach to prevent domain forgery.
     <br /><br />